pichim/PES_Board/README.md

  <!--
     TODO:

-    Before Ghana 25

-    - Week 1:
-      - Adjust line follwer example according to the new line follower hardware (grey robots)

-    - Week 2:
-      - Create Workshop 4 with line follower
-      - Create Workshop 5 with imu and comp filter -> done
-        - Part 1: Reading IMU and 2 axis gimbal
-        - Part 2: Serial Stream hardware tutorial and complementary filter
+    General:
     - Create Workshop 6 with my dc motor
-      - test main_pes_monster.cpp with the latest updates
-      - Add the actual md files to the README.md file
-      - Map all the new content to the workshops, see comment table below

-    General:
+    - Replace pin of DigitalOut led1(PB_9); -> this is in conflict with the sensor bar resp. line follower
     - Document how to use PlatformIO
       - Especially with regards to gcc instead of armclang
       - Remove important note in sd card logger that it currently only works with platformio (if it works with latest mbed studio)